 - Reading - one of the most valuable things a child can do at home is to read books.
 Through reading high quality, age appropriate books, which a child enjoys, it will develop not only their reading skills but also their writing skills, vocabulary, their imagination and their sense of wonder about the world around them.
 Below are my personal author and book recommendations aimed at Year 5:

 - Times Table Rockstars - Children are encouraged to use this website as much as possible to help develop their mental agility with their times tables.

 - Spelling Frame - a fantastic website for children to practise their spellings.
 Children can select their year, then a specific spelling rule or pattern to practise.
 There are games to play as well as full tests.
 The website supports any words the children spell incorrectly through breaking them down into syllables and guiding their spelling development.

 - Topmarks - a fantastic website containing hundreds of maths games.
 Specifically, the 'hit the button' series of games is an incredibly useful tool for children to enhance their mental agility (halving, multiplying, number bonds and more) in a fun and engaging way.

 - Dance Mat Typing - a great tool for children to practise their typing accuracy and speed; a crucial skill for children as they progress through primary school into secondary school and beyond.

 - Scratch - this excellent site allows children to practise their coding skills whilst making their own games, animations and creations - highly educational and great fun!
-Do not be daunted by this by website (which can look scary at first!), simply follow the 'tutorials' on the main page which guides you through how to make a variety of games from beginning to end.
+Do not be daunted by this website (which can look scary at first!), simply follow the 'tutorials' on the main page which guides you through how to make a variety of games from beginning to end.

 - Newsround - a great way for your child to keep informed about the world around us.